+Initiative 4S

-Initiative 45 Bridge Street Lighting
+Bridge Street Lighting

 There is a need to make the north-south streets connecting MetroTech and Willoughby/Fulton Streets feel safer and more inviting, particularly as more hotels open in this area.
 Bridge Street's convivial festoon lighting extends the invitation of the plaza into evening hours, encouraging foot traffic and general activity.
-This simple lighting idea (as seen in the rendering on page 64) increases the light level along the passage and adds sparkle that can be viewed from a distance.
+This simple lighting idea increases the light level along the passage and adds sparkle that can be viewed from a distance.